stjudecloud/docs/docs/guides/forms/how-to-fill-out-DAA.md

 The [Data Access Agreement (DAA)](../../glossary.md#data-access-agreement) is a legal document used by St. Jude Cloud to verify the identity and intent of those requesting to access St. Jude Children’s Research Hospital’s genomics data.
 The document binds you and your institution in agreement to protect, use and share the data appropriately.

-Upon selection of your desired data through the data browser or through the PeCan app, you will be prompted to complete a Data Access Agreement if you have not already been approved for access to the selected datasets.
+Upon selection of your desired data, you will be prompted to complete a Data Access Agreement if you have not already been approved for access to the selected datasets.
 In order to simplify the data access request process, an [electronic data access agreement](#the-electronic-data-access-agreement-process) is available for US residents only.

 If you reside outside of the US, you must fill out the Data Access Agreement manually.
 You may click [here](../../files/DAA_v4_10-1-2019.pdf) to download the latest version of the DAA.
 Please read the first 6 pages carefully, which consist of terms and conditions that you and your institution must agree to in order to access any data on St. Jude Cloud.
 Then, follow the directions starting at [Data Access Units](#data-access-units) to ensure that you have correctly filled out the DAA.
 Please note that there are [two additional required sections](#downloading-data) if you intend to download data to your local infrastructure.